Frequently Asked Questions (FAQ)

 With that said, you do not necessarily need every single course at once.
 Here is an overview of when each course will be useful for you:

-- Investment Banking Networking Toolkit: If you’re having trouble getting interviews in the first place, you don’t know how to network, or you’re from a non-traditional background and you’re having trouble getting banks to talk to you.
+- IB Networking Toolkit: If you’re having trouble getting interviews in the first place, you don’t know how to network, or you’re from a non-traditional background and you’re having trouble getting banks to talk to you.

-- Investment Banking Interview Guide: If you have summer internship, full-time, or lateral interviews lined up and now you’re preparing for those interviews.
+- IB Interview Guide: If you have summer internship, full-time, or lateral interviews lined up and now you’re preparing for those interviews.

 - Excel & VBA: If you want to master Excel, automate your workflow, and prepare for an upcoming internship or full-time role – or review and polish your Excel skills.